urmastalimaa/interactive_frontend_development_2018/lecture_1/building.md

 ```
 Installs all the dependencies that are listed in package.json.
 The
 dependencies usually target the NPM repository, but can target a public VCS
 repository (e.g GitHub).
-The `npm` dependency installation and installation
+The `npm` dependency management and installation
 tool can also be used, but `yarn` has mostly superceded it by much faster and
 having saner defaults.